walkerandco/verisdb-analyst/README.md

 ```

 # Contributions and Issues
-This repository will be update regularly.
+This repository will be updated regularly.
 Please raise any issues on this GitHub repo, not by direct contact via email etc.
 If you wish to make a contribution, simply raise an issue and/or submit a pull request referencing that issue and I will review it fairly promptly.

 *Copyright (c) Steven Walker-Roberts 2017*